 Park in pay-to-exit lots (there is no charge to park in them

-on weekends if no special event).
+on weekends if there is not a special event).

 *Please note: There may be spaces within these lots that are designated for other use (i.e. lease spaces, University vehicle spaces).
 Do not park in them as a violation may be written and you may be towed.
-Park only as described above.
 Special events may require a fee to enter a lot (only one scheduled during the festival is at the Breslin Center).
 Handicap spaces require a valid placard or plate.
 If you have accessible parking questions, please contact the MSU Parking Office at 517-355-8440, Monday – Friday, 7:30 AM – 4:45 PM.

 School Bus Parking- Please click on schools and follow link to Tips for Transportation and Navigation